IangolaAndri/Bloom-of-Memories/README.md

 ---

-## Setup

-Requires a local server (e.g. [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or `python3 -m http.server`).
+## Getting the Unsplash Lite Dataset

+1. Go to [unsplash.com/data](https://unsplash.com/data) and download the Lite dataset (~700 MB compressed)
+2. Unzip — you will get a folder called `unsplash-research-dataset-lite-latest/`
+3. Place that folder in your project directory alongside `sketch.js`

+Your working directory should look like this:

 ```
 project/
 ├── index.html
 ├── sketch.js
-└── photos/        ← only needed for local mode
+├── photos/                                      ← only needed for local mode
+└── unsplash-research-dataset-lite-latest/
+    ├── colors.csv000
+    ├── colors.csv001
+    ├── colors.csv002
+    ├── photos.csv000
+    └── ...
 ```

-For Unsplash mode: place the unzipped dataset folder alongside `sketch.js`, or update the paths in configuration.
+The sketch reads `colors.csv000` by default.
+Any single chunk works — each contains thousands of photos worth of colour data.

+---

+## Setup

+Requires a local server (e.g. [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or `python3 -m http.server`).

+Set `ACTIVE_DATASET = 'unsplash'` in `sketch.js`, then open the project via the local server.
+The dataset loads automatically from the path set in configuration.

 ---